razee-io/RemoteResource/README.md

 **Description:** All options defined in an options object will be passed as-is to the http request.
 This means you can specify things like headers for authentication in this section.
 See [RemoteResourceS3](https://github.com/razee-io/RemoteResourceS3) for authenticating with an S3 object store.
+See [Git](docs/gitops.md) for configuring a git request option.

 **Note:** You can reference secret data in your header options by setting the value of any key in the headers to be `valueFrom.secretKeyRef`.